Research

 4. Electrocorticogram (ECoG) from monkeys: ECoG is obtained from macro-electrodes placed directly on the brain, and is typically recorded from humans undergoing epilepsy treatment.
 We have collaborated with companies that make microelectrodes (Blackrock Microsystems) and ECoG arrays (Ad-Tech Medical Instrumentation) to design a hybrid electrode grid that includes both.
 We are therefore able to simultaneously record from four scales in monkeys (spikes, LFP, ECoG and EEG).

-Projects
+Summary of Projects

 Read More